 Special toothbrushing technique

 Sometimes a grafting procedure

 Treatment of gum recession is needed when the gums or teeth lose the thick band of tissue that helps protect the underlying bone.
 Treatment is also needed when plaque Overview of Tooth Disorders (a filmlike substance made up primarily of bacteria) accumulates, results in swollen bleeding gums, and is difficult to remove.

-For people with mild recession, dentists may apply a substance that makes the gums less sensitive.
+For people with mild recession or sensitivity, dentists may apply a substance that makes the teeth less sensitive.
 They advise people to use a desensitizing toothpaste or other gentle toothpaste that does not contain the harsh abrasives present in common tartar control or whitening toothpastes.
-People are also instructed to use a soft bristle toothbrush and a special brushing technique that helps clean the teeth at the gum line.
+People are also instructed to use a soft-bristle toothbrush and a special brushing technique that helps clean the teeth at the gumline.
 The technique involves gently moving the bristles back and forth at a 45-degree angle to the teeth.
 Such measures keep the recession from worsening but do not cure it.

 For people with more severe recession, treatment involves a grafting procedure, in which soft tissue from the roof of the mouth or commercially processed donor skin tissue is stitched to the problem area.

 The following are some English-language resources that may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Mouth Healthy: This general resource provides information on oral health, including nutrition and guidance on selecting products that carry the American Dental Association's seal of approval.
 There is also advice on finding a dentist and how and when to see one.